Individual Role-Playing Exercises

 Have the students read about restrictions on mining on public lands in the U.S., particularly about the disposal of tailings.
 Have some write papers in favor of lighter restrictions and some in favor of stricter ones, then have each student turn their paper over to an opponent to read and critique before turning them in to be graded.
 There should be a final paragraph about what the student (out-of-character) thinks about the issue.

-- Public Lands for the People (more info) : has several statements, an interesting list of accomplishments, and links to mining groups.
+- Public Lands for the People ( This site may be offline. ) : has several statements, an interesting list of accomplishments, and links to mining groups.

 - Environmental Frontlines Issue Summary: mining on public lands (more info) : has an introductory article and links to a variety of shareholders in the issue.